akilby/research-getting-started/tips/README.md

 ## Useful Linux tips

-1. You can replay a command you recently used, by pressing the up arrow.
+1. You can find a command you recently used, by pressing the up arrow.

 2. If you want to cancel a process, type `ctrl-c`.
 You can also use this to cancel out of a line you were typing to have a fresh prompt.